recurly/recurly-docs-deprecated/docs/Integration Guides/using-3d-secure-with-stored-billing-information.md

 ***

-# 3DS prior to Resuming a Paused Subscription
+# 3DS prior to Reactivating or Resuming a Subscription

 ## Step 1: Submit a Verification Request via API